Table of Contents

 center of the widget.
 On the other hand, if the additional parameters are

-given, the initial press is made at position x
+given, the initial press is made at position x and

-(in the objectOrName
+y (in the objectOrName

 widget's coordinates).